DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

 ### Tips, Tricks And Notes While You Create

 A very handy trial-and-error debugging tricks for creating resource packs is that you can actively edit the pack and view your changes in-game.
-One of the most common misconceptions of resource packs is that you need to have it saved as a `.ZIP`.
+One of the most common misconceptions of resource packs is that you need to have it saved as a `.zip`.
 FALSE!
 You can save this directly in your resource packs folder, edit and just reload!
 The default hotkey to reload your resource packs is `F3 + T`.